libdynd/libdynd/docs/metadata.md

 Every DyND type is able to store an arbitrary, but fixed amount, of metadata in the `nd::array` object.
 This is really just a block of bytes (very specifically, a `char *`) that is allocated alongside the `nd::array`, but interpreted and manipulated by the `ndt::type`.
 The array metadata is the place to store information that doesn't really belong in the type, but is also necessary to fully describe the data encapsulated by the `nd::array`.
 A classical example of such information is the stride for a dimension type.

-In DyND, we typically put most of the ty
+In DyND, most of the information about how to interpreta type is placed in the `ndt::type` directly.

 | Datashape (DyND Type) | Low-Level Descriptor (DyND Metadata)
 | --------------------- |:------------------------------------------------------:|